Gerry McHugh: Background

 He became an independent on 29 November 2007, citing his perceived problems with lack of democracy in his former party.

 On 30 November 2009, he announced that he was a member of Fianna Fáil.
-He did not contest the 2011 Assembly election, and lost his District Council seat in the 2011 local elections.
+However, he was not allowed represent the party in Stormont nor sit on a Council for them and did not contest the 2011 Assembly election accordingly.
+Instead McHugh stood as an independent in Erne East at the 2011 local elections, but was not elected.

 On 2 February 2019 The Impartial Reporter reported that McHugh had joined Aontú, a new pro-life nationalist party founded by Peadar Tóibín.
 In the May 2019 local election, he was the party's candidate stood in the six-seat Erne East District Electoral Area for Fermanagh and Omagh District Council, finishing last of ten candidates.